 The treelines end, and Finland’s highest mountains rise up in Enontekiö, the northwestern arm of Finland.
-This northern municipality features a slightly milder climate compared to central Lapland, with true tundra landscapes and river valleys.
+This northern municipality features a slightly milder climate compared to central Lapland, with tundra-like landscapes and river valleys.
 Its central location between international airports makes travel convenient.

 Features of Enontekiö